Azure/bicep-types-az/generated/devtestlabs/microsoft.devtestlab/2016-05-15/types.md

 * **createdDate**: string (ReadOnly): The creation date of the lab.
 * **defaultPremiumStorageAccount**: string (ReadOnly): The lab's default premium storage account.
 * **defaultStorageAccount**: string (ReadOnly): The lab's default storage account.
 * **labStorageType**: 'Premium' | 'Standard': Type of storage used by the lab.
 It can be either Premium or Standard.
 Default is Premium.
-Possible values include: 'Standard', 'Premium'
 * **premiumDataDisks**: 'Disabled' | 'Enabled': The setting to enable usage of premium data disks.
 When its value is 'Enabled', creation of standard or premium data disks is allowed.
 When its value is 'Disabled', only creation of standard data disks is allowed.
-Possible values include: 'Disabled', 'Enabled'
 * **premiumDataDiskStorageAccount**: string (ReadOnly): The lab's premium data disk storage account.
 * **provisioningState**: string: The provisioning status of the resource.
 * **uniqueIdentifier**: string: The unique immutable identifier of a resource (Guid).